outofmbufs/pidcontrol/README.md

 ## Public Attributes and Methods
-In these examples, p is a PID() object.

-- **p.initial_conditions(pv=None, setpoint=None)**: Call this to establish initial conditions for the process variable and/or the setpoint.
+- *object*.**initial_conditions(pv=None, setpoint=None)**: Call this to establish initial conditions for the process variable and/or the setpoint.
 Using this function to establish those initial values will prevent any false "kick" in the control variable signal from an implicitly-spurious instantaneous pv change and/or setpoint change.

-- **p.setpoint**: Public attribute.
+- *object*.**setpoint**: Public attribute.
 The setpoint.
-See `initial_conditions` for establishing this at startup time as an initialization step, but if the setpoint in the controlled device can change over time, that is done by simply assigning to the `setpoint` attribute.
+Can be set directly any time the desired reference value changes; however, see the `initial_conditions` method for a discussion on how to best set this at startup time.

+- *object*.**last_pid**: Public attribute.
+A tuple containing the last three, unweighted, values for the Proportional ("error"), Integral, and Derivative control variales.
+NOTE: This attribute will not be present until at least one pid() call has been made.

 ## Simple PID() Example